Menu

 D/O(Delivery Order)

-Shipping order.
-Non-distributed documents that the shipping company instructs the CFS or CY operator to deliver the goods to the Carrier.
-Originally, delivery should be carried out in exchange for B/L, but in practice, the shipping company will issue D/O for B/L submissions from the consignee, and the subcontractor presents this and actually receives the delivery.
+Order for delivery.
+Refers to non-distribution documents which the Company instructs the CFS or CY operator to deliver the cargo to the Carrier.
+Although the ship should be carried out in exchange for B/L, in practice, in response to B/L submissions from the shipper, the ship will issue D/O, and the shipper will present it and actually receive the delivery.

 DO(Disolved Oxygen)

 The amount of dissolved oxygen.
 One of the indicators of water pollution.
-The amount of oxygen dissolved in water is indicated by PPM.
-As organic matter increases, dissolved oxygen is consumed and reduced.
+The amount of oxygen dissolved in water is indicated by PPM, and as organic matter increases, dissolved oxygen is also consumed and reduced.
 In a clean river, it is usually around 7 to 10 PPM.

 docking